kiytiro/csharpApp/README.md

 This example demonstrates the Jenkins pipeline file syntax to process a Microsoft CSharp project.
 The HelloWorld Microsoft solution file is provided.

 ## Assumptions:
-The Microsoft Visual Studio 2017 is installed on the Jenkins server.
+The Microsoft Visual Studio 2017 and testagent are installed on the Jenkins server.
 A SonarQube server is available.

 ## Plugins to Install

 If they are not exist need to install the following Jenkins plugins:

-1. MSBuild - This plugin makes it possible to build a Visual Studio project (.proj) and solution files (.sln)
+**1. MSBuild** - This plugin makes it possible to build a Visual Studio project (.proj) and solution files (.sln)

-2. MSTest - This plugin converts MSTest TRX test reports into JUnit XML reports so it can be integrated with Hudson's JUnit features.
+**2. MSTest** - This plugin converts MSTest TRX test reports into JUnit XML reports so it can be integrated with Hudson's JUnit features.

-3. MSTestRunner - This plugin run MSTest command line tool to execute unit tests for .NET project.
+**3. MSTestRunner** - This plugin run MSTest command line tool to execute unit tests for .NET project.

 ### Create Jenkins Global Tool
 After the plugins are installed need to configure Jenkins to use them as a tool.